vipulnaik/diet-exercise-health/notes/2023-08-18-pulse-oximeter-experimentation.md

 betweeen 50 and 60 bpm.
 The modal value was between 53 and 57 bpm.

 My SpO2 value fluctuated between 99% and 100%.

+## Check later in the day after an outside trip

+Within about 30 minutes after an outside trip where I walked for around 1.5 hours and stood for around 15 minutes, with the entire walking/standing being a contiguous time block, I measured my seated heart rate and SpO2.
+The heart rate ranged between 66 bpm and 71 bpm, whereas the SpO2 fluctuated between 97% ad 98%.

+About an hour later, I took the reading again.
+This time I got a heart rate range of 62 to 68 bpm with brief spikes to 73 bpm and 71 bpm.
+The SpO2 fluctuated between 97% and 98%.